 The incisions made to extract your eggs are minor (like a tiny incision in your arm from a surgical needle) and the body can heal quickly from them.

-Embark on a fulfilling journey with a supportive team
+Embark on a fulfilling egg retrieval journey with a supportive team

-We are here to support you along the way and answer any of your questions.
+We are here to support you every step of the way and answer any of your questions.

 Do you want to become a KindEos egg donor?